Melton Mowbray: Town Estate

+Constituency

+Melton Mowbray was a part of the Rutland and Melton seat until the dissolution of Parliament for the 2024 general election, at which Melton Borough became the largest component of the new Melton and Syston constituency.

 Demography

 Melton Mowbray's 1,766 inhabitants in 1801 rose by 1831 to 3,327, by 1841 to 3,740, by 1851 to 4,434, and by 1861 to 4,436.
 Melton Mowbray's official web site listed the 2009 population of the town as 25,276 and that of Melton Borough as 46,861.

 Economy

 Before 1960, the Production Engineering Research Association of Great Britain came to Nottingham Road and employed about 400 people in supporting research and development in industry.
 It is also houses the East Midlands Manufacturing Advisory Service.
 The former East Midlands Regional Assembly was also based in Nottingham Road.

 Petfoods arrived in 1951 as Chappie Ltd, employing at its peak over 2,000.
 It still employs about 1,000.
 The firm changed its name to Petfoods in 1957, to Pedigree Petfoods in 1972, and to Masterfoods in January 2002.
 At Melton, it makes four million items of pet food a day, though this is less than earlier.
 Masterfoods now has its UK headquarters close to Melton at Waltham-on-the-Wolds.

-The uPVC windows and door manufacturer TruFrame Trade Frames Ltd relocated from Market Harborough to Saxby Road Industrial Estate, Melton, in December 1999.
-It was employing about 170 people in August 2013.